rdi-berkeley/llm-agents-mooc/index.md

 **Mastery Tier:**
 - Complete all 12 quizzes associated with each lecture
 - Pass the written article assignment
-- Recieve an overall score of 75% or higher across all 3 lab assignments
+- Pass all 3 lab assignments

 **Ninja Tier:**
 - Complete all 12 quizzes associated with each lecture